pelean2812/pelean2812/README.md

 ### Hello friend! :smile: :wave:
 ## My name is Pedro Leandro

-- :school: I’m currently a undergraduate student of Ciences and technologhy at the Universidade Federal do Rio Grande do Norte (UFRN) :muscle:
+- :school: I’m a graduate in Ciences and technologhy at Universidade Federal do Rio Grande do Norte (UFRN).
+Currently, i'm undergraduate student of Computer Engineering also at UFRN. :muscle:
-- I don't got a job yet :grimacing: ...
-- 🤔 I’m looking for help with how to be a good professional
 - :email::email::email: Contact me at pedrolerybr@gmail.com :email::email::email: